mubashir-dev/SMSCppProject/README.md

 # C++ Projects
-Implementation of Simple Projects in C++
+Implementation of Simple School Management System In C++